BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/README.md

 We'll also be working with a First Robotics specific library called WPILib which helps us control the robot parts' built in code

-Finally you'll learn a lot about debugging and how to write better code!

-!Todo add more stuff here

 # Tools we use
 - Java (Code)